 Low carb cookies without the guilt!
-These Sugar Free Vanilla Macaroons are totally sugar free, sweetened entirely with stevia.
+These Sugar Free Macaroons are totally sugar free, sweetened entirely with stevia.
 So have two… or four! 😉

 This summer I set a personal goal to exercise and get healthier since, as of lately, exercise has essentially been nonexistent in my life.

 Not only would I love to trim down a bit, but I wish to eliminate some of the pressure on my knees, ankles, and feet.
 My arthritis is very active in all of those places.

 A week ago we bought a stationary recumbent bike, and I’ve been getting on it, faithfully, every day.
 So far it’s been great, the first few days were difficult on my knees, but now the kinks seem to have worked themselves out. 😉